mtlynch/mtlynch.io/content/retrospectives/2021/12/index.md

 On [What Got Done](https://whatgotdone.com) and [WanderJest](https://wanderjest.com), I let users upload images, and then I store the uploads in Google Cloud Storage (GCS) buckets.
 By default, GCS URLs are big, ugly messes like `https://storage.googleapis.com/whatgotdone-public/...`.
 I wanted a nice, tidy URL like `https://media.whatgotdone.com`.

-This simple [80-step process](https://cloud.google.com/storage/docs/hosting-static-website) explains the Google way of serving from a subdomain.
-It involves provisioning a static IPv4 address, setting up an HTTP load balancer, and provisioning a certificate.
-Little did I know, the load balancer would drive up my costs by about $18/mo per site.
+This simple [80-step process](https://cloud.google.com/storage/docs/hosting-static-website) explains the Google way of serving GCS files from a subdomain.
+It involves provisioning a static IPv4 address, setting up an HTTP load balancer, and generating a TLS certificate.
+I went through all those steps, not realizing that the load balancer would drive up my costs by about $18/mo per site.

 I dramatically reduced that cost by switching to [BunnyCDN](https://bunny.net/).
 I worried that setting up a whole CDN would be a pain, but it was incredibly simple.
-Less than 30 minutes after discovering BunnyCDN as a service, I was successfully serving my Google Cloud Storage bucket through the `media.whatgotdone.com` domain.
-All I had to do was tell Bunny the GCS bucket URL, the subdomain I wanted, and add a DNS entry.
+Less than 30 minutes after discovering BunnyCDN as a service, it was serving my Google Cloud Storage bucket through the `media.whatgotdone.com` domain.
+All I had to do was tell Bunny the GCS bucket URL and the subdomain I wanted, then add a DNS entry.

 {{<img src="bunnycdn-setup.png" alt="Screenshot of BunnyCDN pull zone setup page" maxWidth="800px" hasBorder="true" caption="BunnyCDN allowed me to customize the domain name for my GCS bucket in just three steps.">}}

-Bunny's minimum charge is $1/mo total whereas Google's is ~$18/mo per site.
+BunnyCDN's minimum charge is $1/mo total, whereas Google's is ~$18/mo per site.
 I'm *way* below the minimum charge.
 I've used 78.55 MB of bandwidth so far, so that would be about $0.0008 in fees.
-And even if I exceed Bunny's minimum, their bandwidth prices are less than 1/10th Google's.
+And even if I exceed BunnyCDN's minimum, their bandwidth prices are less than 1/10th of Google's.

 ### Bandwidth - $21/mo

-My outgoing bandwidth fees come mostly this blog and [Is It Keto](https://isitketo.org).
+My outgoing bandwidth fees come mostly from this blog and [Is It Keto](https://isitketo.org).
 I was hosting both sites on Google Firebase, where the bandwidth fees are $0.15/GB.
 My websites collectively serve about 150 GB/mo in bandwidth, but a surge in blog readers can drive that up by a factor of three.

-I've searched for other static file hosts, but for some reason, almost every static hosting provider wants to take over my entire continuous integration (CI) process.
+I've searched for other static file hosts, but for some reason, almost every static hosting provider wants to take over the entire continuous integration (CI) workflow.
 I don't want that.
-I want to use a CI company for CI, and I want to use a hosting company for hosting.
+I want to use a CI vendor for CI, and I want to use a hosting provider for hosting.

-I'd looked into [Netlify](https://www.netlify.com/) in the past, but I dismissed them as a "we insist on being your CI" company.
+I'd looked into [Netlify](https://www.netlify.com/) in the past, but I dismissed them as a "we insist on being your CI" host.
 Then, [Siddhant Goel told me](https://twitter.com/siddhantgoel/status/1457381011923378176) about Netlify's "manual build" mode that lets you skip all their CI nonsense.
-They have a $19/mo plan with 400 GB of bandwidth and $0.20/GB after that, so even in the rare month that I got a huge influx of visitors, I'd still only be paying ~$20/month.
+They have a $19/mo plan with 400 GB of bandwidth and $0.20/GB after that, so even in the rare month that I see a huge influx of visitors, I'd still only be paying ~$20/month.

 ### AppEngine - $13/mo

 My last significant cost was AppEngine hosting for What Got Done.
 For years, the cost had been ~$2/mo.
 In July, the bills suddenly shot up to $10-15/month, and I don't know why.

 Fortunately, What Got Done is a standard Go web app, so it doesn't need to run on AppEngine.
-The harder dependency was that What Got Done uses Google Firestore for data.
+The harder dependency was on Google Firestore for data.
 I could have migrated AppEngine and Firestore separately, but dealing with Google service accounts and permissions is such a pain that I decided to make a clean break from both services at once.

-To replace Firestore, I used SQLite and Litestream.
-[SQLite](https://sqlite.org) is a simple SQL database that keeps everything in a single file.
-[Litestream](https://litestream.io) is a tool for syncing SQLite databases to the cloud.
+To replace Firestore, I used [SQLite](https://sqlite.org) and [Litestream](https://litestream.io).
+SQLite is a simple SQL database that keeps everything in a single file.
+Litestream is a tool for syncing SQLite databases to the cloud.
 I used these same technologies [to build LogPaste](/litestream/), and they worked well, so I wanted to invest more in them.

 To replace AppEngine, I used [fly.io](https://fly.io).
-I've been experimenting with fly.io, and I consitently have good experiences with them.
+I've been experimenting with fly.io for the past year, and I consistently have good experiences with them.
 Their documentation is clear, their tools work how you expect, and their founders and lead engineers actively engage on their [support forum](https://community.fly.io/).

 My move to fly.io was mainly about reducing costs and gaining vendor independence, but the changes ended up improving performance tremendously.
-Most of What Got Done's API requests had 2-20x speedups in response time after I migrated to SQLite and fly.io.
+Most of What Got Done's API requests had 2-20x speedups after I migrated to SQLite and fly.io.

 {{<img src="appengine-vs-fly.png" alt="Graph of AppEngine performance vs fly.io" maxWidth="800px">}}